XPokeProject/UniversavPoke/README.md

 I have also created a small Hex Viewer using the HTML5 File API and Storage API that let's you view a files contents and write notes.
 Note that this may crash your browser for files with a lot of bytes (i.e. bigger files).
 I have only tested it with .sav files which are 32kb large.

+## Notes ##
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the license.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the text of the GNU General Public License below for more details.

 ### Copyright: ###